helidon-io/helidon/docs/se/grpc/server.md

 gRPC call.

-Helidon includes a gRPC reflection service that can be queried by tools such as `grpcurl` to learn about the available services—​similar to OpenAPI for REST services.
+Helidon includes a gRPC reflection service that can be queried by tools such as `grpcurl` to learn about the available services similar to OpenAPI for REST services.
 The reflection service is implemented as a *feature* and can be enabled programmatically when adding the feature, or via config as follows: